pla10/Shelfino_ROS2/projects/README.md

 General assumptions are:

-- The robots move at constant speed, i.e., use Dubins manoeuvres;
+- The robots move at constant speed, i.e., use Dubins manoeuvers;
 - Touching the borders of the map and/or the obstacle will decrease the point obtained by completely the task successfully.
 - The robots (except for the pursuer in the evasion scenario) must reach the center of the gate and with the angle provided in the topic.
-- Obstacles may have different shapes, so do not assume they are polygons.
+- Obstacles may have different shapes, so do not assume they are regular polygons.

 ## Coordinate Evacuation